wp-pwa/worona-wp-plugin/readme.txt

 App submission is not included in our free product, but we offer a premium service to publish your app to the stores if you don’t want to handle all the process yourself.

 If you don’t want to pay, you can always do it yourself following our documentation.

+= Where can I find Worona documentation or a user guide? = For help setting up and configuring Worona you can go to: [https://docs.worona.org](https://docs.worona.org/).

 == Screenshots ==
 1. The screenshot description corresponds to screenshot-1.(png|jpg|jpeg|gif).